StartupsPoleEmploi/jepostule/README.md

 :information_source: While developing, you may want to use only third-party services and not all the containers.
 To do so, run `make build` and then `make services`.
 Perfect!
 You're ready to start the server with `make run`!

+## Forward to Memo

+This feature is quite outdated though still alive.
+At some point it made sense to forward all JP job applications to Memo so that users also using Memo would see their JP job applications as cards in their Memo dashboard.

+There is a dedicated kafka topic `forward-to-memo` dedicated to processing these tasks.

+Relevant code can be seen [here](https://github.com/StartupsPoleEmploi/jepostule/blob/master/jepostule/pipeline/memo.py).

+## Forward to AMI API CSP

+The main documentation about what the AMI and it API CSP are, why and how we use them is available on the [official LBB README](https://github.com/StartupsPoleEmploi/labonneboite)

+There is a dedicated kafka topic `forward-to-ami` dedicated to processing these tasks.

+Relevant code can be seen [here](https://github.com/StartupsPoleEmploi/jepostule/blob/master/jepostule/pipeline/ami.py) and [here](https://github.com/StartupsPoleEmploi/jepostule/blob/master/jepostule/pipeline/application.py#L78-L90).

 ## License